 - Be employed as a staff member of a declared dam-owning organisation in NSW, OR be the owner of a declared dam in NSW.
 Consultants and contractors1 who work with declared dam- owning organisations, or owners or employees of non-declared dams are NOT eligible under this program.

-- Have completed the DSNSW online ‘Surveillance of embankment dams – routine inspections’ course and gained a Certificate of Completion
+- Have completed one of the DSNSW online courses and gained a Certificate of Completion

-- Have at least six months’ experience inspecting embankment dams before completing the online course
+- Have at least six months’ experience inspecting dams before completing the online course

 - Have an additional two months’ or more appropriate practical experience applying the learnings from the online course since the date of issue of the certificate of completion

-- Have completed at least two routine visual inspection reports of an embankment dam.
+- Have completed at least two routine visual inspection reports of a dam.

 How to apply to be considered for a competency assessment